corda/corda/docs/source/contributing.rst

 2. Update the relevant `.rst file(s) <https://github.com/corda/corda/tree/master/docs/source>`_
 3. Include the change in the :doc:`changelog </changelog>` if the change is external and therefore visible to CorDapp developers and/or node operators
-4. :doc:`Build the docs locally </building-the-docs>`
-5. Check the built .html files (under ``docs/build/html``) for the modified pages to ensure they render correctly
+4. :doc:`Build the docs locally </building-the-docs>` and check that the resulting .html files (under ``docs/build/html``) for the modified render correctly
-6. If relevant, add a sample.
+5. If relevant, add a sample.
 Samples are one of the key ways in which users learn about what the platform can do.
    If you add a new API or feature and don't update the samples, your work will be much less impactful

 Merging the changes back into Corda